MayaLearning/automateK8/README.md

 **✅ Step 2b: Ansible setup.**

 If you are running on a Ubuntu box you can run the following commands to install Ansible.
 The offical docs can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#prerequisites-installing-pip).
+When prompted make sure to enter a capital Y to confirm that you would like to install ansible.

 ```bash
 sudo apt update